Madatech (Israel National Museum of Science, Technology, and Space) in Haifa is a leading museum in its field.

-And now we will head to the first floor (#1) of the historic building and take a look at some exhibitions.
+And now, we will head to the historic building’s first floor (#1) and look at some exhibitions.

 Energy Makes Things Happen

-The first exhibition we visited showed different types of energy sources (fossil fuels, renewable).
-And the best part is that most stands are active, i.e. children learn by doing.
+The first exhibition showed different energy sources (fossil fuels, renewable).
+And the best part is that most stands are active, meaning children learn by doing.